Charisma-Balina/PhysicalDesign-openLANE-Sky130/README.md

 Therefore the flop ratio is 0.094

 # Day 2

 ## Floorplan
+The arrangement of IP's in a chip is referred as floorplanning.
+Utilization factor is the area occupied by netlist to total area of the core.
+Aspect ratio is the height of the core divided by the width of the core.

 The command to run floorplan in openlane is
     % run_floorplan